vineetkumar03/kind-local-k8s-cluster/README.md

 1. Before run this script docker, kubectl and kind command should avialble on your local machine.
 To install these command please follow the below link.\
 https://vineetcic.medium.com/set-up-local-kubernetes-cluster-with-kind-single-node-as-well-as-multi-node-6eb3573a5132 \
-Run the script multi-node.sh under cluster directory in Local machine.
+Run the script named multi-node.sh in Local machine which is resides in cluster directory .
 2. This script will take mode the 5 minutes to set up a cluster.
 3. You can view the docker container running through the dokcer ps command : $ docker ps
 4. View the three running nodes with kubectl commads: $kubect get nodes